Difference Quotient For 1 X

 Conclusion

 The difference quotient, despite its seemingly simple definition, is a cornerstone of calculus.
 It's a powerful tool for understanding the average and instantaneous rates of change of functions.
 Mastering its calculation and geometrical interpretation is crucial for comprehending derivatives and their vast applications across diverse fields.
-By understanding the difference quotient, you're not merely learning a formula; you're gaining a fundamental understanding of how calculus helps us model and analyze change in the world around us.
+So by understanding the difference quotient, you're not merely learning a formula; you're gaining a fundamental understanding of how calculus helps us model and analyze change in the world around us.
 Remember to practice calculating difference quotients for various functions to solidify your understanding and build a strong foundation for your journey into the world of calculus.